 I would then try to deepen their understanding by presenting the positive greenhouse gases.

 Did you know?

 Some greenhouse gases are actually helpful and natural–they keep the Earth’s surface from getting too cold.
-In fact, without some greenhouse gases, the humans would regularly experience temperatures as low as zero degrees Fahrenheit, or -18 degrees Celsius.
+In fact, without some greenhouse gases, humans would regularly experience temperatures as low as zero degrees Fahrenheit or -18 degrees Celsius.
 The problem comes when pollution caused by human industrialization creates additional greenhouse gases, such as carbon dioxide.
-Excess greenhouse gases in the atmosphere increase the overall temperature of the earth and disrupt the natural balance of the Earth.
+Excess greenhouse gases in the atmosphere increase the earth’s overall temperature and disrupt the natural balance of the Earth.

 Example of an edible modeling activity + dramatization

 We made edible models and dramatized them with our chemical models.

 I gave different roles to children, and we demonstrated what happens in the atmosphere with our own bodies.

 I hope you enjoyed my environmental activities!
 If you do some at home or in your class, please share photos with me and your feedback!